9 Oct - 5 min read

 Do weigh your options carefully.
 An income less than RM1500 makes it difficult to repay after your tax and EPF deductions and budget for living necessities.

-The amount of money a bank will allow you to borrow will depend on many things.
+The amount of money a bank for personal financing will allow you to borrow will depend on many things.
 The bank will take into consideration your salary, occupation, living expenses, and a host of other information that makes up their credit report.

 The final decision rests with the bank.
 Although many ‘best practices’ abound, the truth remains that approval depends on how ‘attractive’ an applicant you are to the bank.
 You may have a large income but if you have loads of outstanding debts (such as credit cards and car loans) you might be considered a credit risk.

 Remember that many banks are happier to lend money to people who are existing customers.
+So, if you already have an account with Agrobank, for example, the approval rate for an Agro Bank personal loan under your name would be higher.
 Check the personal loan interest rates for the bank that manages your current account or savings account before you start applying to all the banks in Malaysia!

 Maybe, maybe not.
 Once again the loan amount you are approved for depends on the outcome of your credit check.
 Basically the bank will decide whether you are a high or low risk customer and make a loan offer based on its decision.